Why We Really Don’t Need More Clothes According To One Local Stylist

-First things first, sustainable fashion refers to “efforts within the fashion industry to reduce its environmental impacts, protect workers producing garments and uphold animal welfare,” according to Wikipedia.
-Former magazine fashion editor and now founder of sustainable styling agency Fouura Lifestyle Jessica Ramoshaba, says that not so long ago, most of us didn’t think about where our clothes came from, the supply chain that entailed them or the people who made them.
-Recently, however, there has been a positive shift in consumer ethos not only to care, but make decisions with our dollars to purchase from companies that act responsibly.
+Former magazine fashion editor and now founder of sustainable styling agency Fouura Lifestyle Jessica Ramoshaba, says that not so long ago, most of us didn’t care much about where our clothes came from, the supply chain that entailed them or the people who made them.
+Thankfully, there’s been a positive shift – although still very slow – in consumers caring about buying clothing from companies that act responsibly.
+Through Fouura Lifestyle, Ramoshaba hopes to create a conscious community of immaculately styled men and women.
+This, she believes, can only be achieved through conscious shopping.

 READ MORE: 28 Great Local Beauty Brands To Support RN And Forever

 The concept of sustainable fashion and ethical clothing has gone beyond a trend, and become a business imperative for the industry.
-In a 2022 survey conducted by Statista, 35% of customers in the U.S. reported that they would be willing to pay significantly more money if the clothing line is eco-friendly or sustainably produced.
-Customers are, clearly, actively participating in reducing the environmental impact of fashion.
-As a result, brands also need to evolve to keep up with this outlook.
-To be able to do that, it is important for professionals seeking to enter this industry to upgrade their knowledge of sustainability in fashion.
-This can help them guide brands through this significant shift in the way they do business.
+In a 2022 survey conducted by Statista, 35 percent of customers in the U.S. reported that they would be willing to pay significantly more money if the clothing line is eco-friendly or sustainably produced.
+South African consumers, on the other hand, are increasingly embracing eco-friendly fashion choices, driven by a growing awareness of the environmental and social impact of the fashion industry.
+This trend is reflected in the rise of sustainable fashion brands and a shift towards more conscious consumption patterns among South Africans.

 READ MORE: Must-Have Style Investment Pieces

 Fact of the matter is that we have a lot of clothes.
-I often get asked: ‘How do I deal with not wanting to repeat my clothes because people have seen me wearing them on social media or at an event?
+I often get asked: “How do I deal with not wanting to repeat my clothes because people have seen me wearing them on social media or at an event?
 I feel weird about repeating clothes.”
+And my answer is: Build a capsule wardrobe with quality staples that will allow you to mix and match, therefore creating various exciting looks that won’t come across as though you are repeating clothes.

 Factor in cost-per-wear.

 This simply means getting as much use as possible from the amount of money that you spend on an item.
-And this is why it’s important to invest in good quality clothing that can last longer.
+And this is why it’s important to invest in good quality clothing that can last longer – instead of cheap clothing that withers with every wash.

 Invest in sustainable brands.